 Students are required to wear business professional attire.
 Students should also plan to wear sensible shoes that will allow them to walk comfortably.

 Can students arrive early in the trek destination or stay later?

-> Students are welcome to arrive early or stay later, but Career Advancement only pays for housing and transportation during the trek dates.
+Students are welcome to arrive early or stay later, but they must secure their own accommodations.
 Career Advancement also cannot guarantee that students will be able to stay in the same hotel outside of the trek dates.

-> Are there any special requirements for international treks?
+Are there any special requirements for international treks?